Ink & Imagination: Henna Tattoos That Tell a Story

 Conclusion: What Will Your Skin Say This Summer?

 Henna is ephemeral, but the memories?
 Eternal.
 Each of these tattoos reminded me that we wear our hearts not just on our sleeves—but sometimes on ankles, calves, and wrists too.
-Whether you’re honoring a beloved book, celebrating a fine art, or bonding with your family tribe, henna offers a way to say something meaningful without saying a word.
+Whether you’re honoring a beloved book or celebrating a fine art, henna offers a way to say something meaningful without saying a word.

 So if August has you feeling a little bold, a little philosophical, and a little sun-kissed… why not get inked in meaning?